ahernanzl/pyClim-SDM/README.md

 # Installation
 pyClim-SDM has been originally designed for **Linux** and might present problems over a different OS.

+Clone the repository or download the source code from gitlab.

 In order to use pyClim-SDM, **python3.10** is required. pyClim-SDM makes use of the python libaries listed at requirements.txt.
 You can install them by following these steps:
 - Install Miniconda 3 (6Gb aprox. needed): https://docs.conda.io/en/latest/miniconda.html